CDSoft/rrpi/README.md

 For this you will need:

-- a Raspberry Pi (ideally a Raspberry Pi 4 with at least 4 Gb or RAM)
+- a Raspberry Pi (ideally a Raspberry Pi 4 or 5 with at least 4 Gb or RAM)
 - an external USB HD or SSD to avoid SD card issues
 - a Raspberry Pi power supply
 - an Ethernet cable if you don't want to use the Raspberry Pi WiFi connection.